CS-UCY-EPL343/winter19.team14/README.md

 The "Gardiano Website" was implemented as part of the final project for lesson EPL343: Software Engineering.

-For this assignment some of the latest web design technologies such as HTML, CSS, JavaScript, JQuery and Bootstrap.
+For this assignment some of the latest web design technologies where used, such as HTML, CSS, JavaScript, JQuery and Bootstrap.

 # Team Members
 Marcos Antonios Charalambous